francWhite/raros/README.md

 mkdir config                        # create config directory, only required on first run docker-compose up -d                # start the containers in detached mode
 ```
+Ensure that the serial port for the communication with the microcontroller is configured correctly in the `docker-compose.yaml` file.
+The default is `/dev/ttyACM0`.

 <a name="microcontroller_install"></a>
 ### Microcontroller
-The code for the microcontroller (arduino) is available in the [micro_ros](https://github.com/francWhite/raros/tree/main/apps/micro_ros)
+The code for the microcontroller (Arduino zero) is available in the [micro_ros](https://github.com/francWhite/raros/tree/main/apps/micro_ros)
 directory of this repository.
 To build and flash the software onto the microcontroller, clone the repository and use the `flash.sh` script located in root of said directory.

 **Prerequisites**: